PauSala/muzik/README.md

 }
 ```

-The [generated file](RubyMyDear.mp3), imported to GarageBand and exported as an audio file.
+Here is the [generated comping](RubyMyDear.mp3), imported to GarageBand and exported as mp3.

 # Limitations